-Prior to the Separation and for the three months ended July 31, 2020, the unaudited combined financial statements reflected the financial position, results of operations, and cash flows for the periods presented as historically managed by our former parent and were derived from the consolidated financial statements and accounting records of our former parent in accordance with GAAP.
+For the period prior to the Separation in fiscal 2021, the unaudited combined financial statements reflected the financial position, results of operations, and cash flows for the periods presented as historically managed by our former parent and were derived from the consolidated financial statements and accounting records of our former parent in accordance with GAAP.

-In addition, for purposes of preparing the combined financial statements, prior to the Separation, on a "carve-out" basis, a portion of our former parent's total corporate expenses were allocated to us based on direct usage when identifiable or, when not directly identifiable, on the basis of proportional net revenue, employee headcount, delivery units, or square footage, as applicable.
+In addition, for purposes of preparing the combined financial statements, prior to the Separation, on a "carve-out" basis, a portion of our former parent's total corporate expenses was allocated to us based on direct usage when identifiable or, when not directly identifiable, on the basis of proportional net revenue, employee headcount, delivered units, or square footage, as applicable.
 These expense allocations included the cost of corporate functions and resources provided by our former parent, including executive management, finance, accounting, legal, human resources, internal audit, and the related benefit costs associated with such functions, such as stock-based compensation and the cost of our former parent's Springfield, Massachusetts corporate headquarters.
-We were allocated \$2.1 million for the three months ended July 31, 2020 for such corporate expenses, which were included within general and administrative expenses in the consolidated and combined statements of operations and comprehensive income.
-For the three months ended July 31, 2020, we were also allocated \$1.6 million of such distribution expenses, which were included within cost of sales; selling, marketing, and distribution expenses; and general and administrative expenses in the consolidated and combined statements of operations and comprehensive income.
+For the period prior to the Separation in fiscal 2021, we were allocated \$637,000 and \$2.7 million for our second fiscal quarter 2021 and our fiscal year 2021, respectively, for such corporate expenses, which were included within general and administrative expenses in the consolidated and combined statements of operations and comprehensive income.
+For the period prior to the Separation in fiscal 2021, we were also allocated \$290,000 and \$1.9 million for our second fiscal quarter 2021 and our fiscal year 2021, respectively, of such distribution expenses, which were included within cost of sales; selling, marketing, and distribution expenses; and general and administrative expenses in the consolidated and combined statements of operations and comprehensive income.

-For the three months ended July 31, 2020, our net sales to our former parent totaled \$1.5 million, which are included in net sales in the consolidated and combined statements of operations and comprehensive income.
+For the period prior to the Separation in fiscal 2021, our net sales to our former parent totaled \$882,000 and \$2.4 million for our second fiscal quarter 2021 and our fiscal year 2021, respectively, which are included in net sales in the consolidated and combined statements of operations and comprehensive income.